truman-zyx/yx.zuo.en.io/index.md

 1.NLP research and deep learning research based on pytorch, transformers, errant, fairseq and other libraries;
 2.Data analysis and data visualization based on Numpy, Pandas, Matplotlib and other libraries;
 3.Machine learning based on sklearn, xgboost and other libraries;
-4.Software development: such as Java Swing GUI; Python PyQt5 GUI; Andriod development; multi-threading, IO and other technology use;
-5.Mathematical modeling: using Matlab+Python and related algorithms and modeling knowledge;
-6.Machine learning based on Azure and other cloud platforms, complete face recognition and emotion analysis, facial data extraction, etc. by calling face libraries;
+4.Machine learning based on Azure and other cloud platforms, complete face recognition and emotion analysis, facial data extraction, etc. by calling face libraries;
+5.Mathematical modeling: Matlab+Python , related algorithms and modeling knowledge;
+6.Software development: such as Java Swing GUI; Python PyQt5 GUI; Andriod development; multi-threading, IO and other technology;
+7.Overleaf, Git, Colab, SSH, UML, OpenCV and other tools
-7.IELTS first test score of 6, English literature reading and essay writing foundation;
+8.IELTS first test score of 6, English literature reading and essay writing foundation;

 ###  Honor awards
-1.MIT Summer Program-Top3: $9,000 scholarship from Tohoku University + $2,000 scholarship from MIT
+1.MIT Summer Program-Top3: CNY 9,000 scholarship from Northeastern University + USD 2,000 scholarship from MIT
-2.Microsoft technical post (research assistant post) internship recommendation letter for outstanding students at Tohoku University
+2.Microsoft technical post (research assistant post) internship recommendation letter
-3.Outstanding student of Tohoku University
+3.Outstanding student of Northeastern University
-4.Second-class scholarship of the university
+4.Second-class scholarship of the Northeastern University
-5.Whaleman Zhou Scholarship
+5.Jingwen Zhou Scholarship
 6.2021-2022 Microsoft Student Ambassador

 ###  Project research